Testimony of Jesus Christ: Why I Believe in God

 My Faith Statement

-I grew up in a home where church was not the focus, and though I knew who Jesus was, he was comparable to Joan of Arc or Santa Clause; half myth/half hero.
+I grew up in a home where the church was not the focus, and though I knew who Jesus was, he was comparable to Joan of Arc or Santa Clause, half myth/half hero.
 If you would have asked me then, a hero of what, I don't know if I could have answered you.

 There was a part of me that felt that Jesus made sense.
 I believed that He came to Earth, so the Jews would no longer have to give animal sacrifices to atone for their sins.
 Yet, how could someone rise from the dead?

 I came up with possibilities like he was not dead.
 Don't get me wrong, there was a part of me that hoped that it was true, but there was way too much doubt to honestly say, "I believe in Jesus Christ as my personal Savior."